 Feedback in a hearing aid fitting can be problematic for a number of reasons.
 Potential consequences include not only annoyance and discomfort for the listener, but also a reduction in sound quality and speech understanding that can impact the overall benefit of amplification.
 This course will discuss what feedback is, when and why it occurs, and will provide the professional with an understanding of the signal processing strategies used to manage feedback in hearing aid technology today along with some practical clinical considerations.

-- Attendees will know what acoustic feedback is and why it occurs.
+- After this course learners will be able to explain what acoustic feedback is and why it occurs.

-- Attendees will be able to discuss the consequences of acoustic feedback on a listener.
+- After this course learners will be able to discuss the consequences of acoustic feedback on a listener.

-- Attendees will understand the approaches to feedback management available in hearing aid technology today.
+- After this course learners will be able to describe the approaches to feedback management available in hearing aid technology today.

 |5-15 Minutes||What is feedback?|